Spring Garden Revival

 Contact River Forest’s Department of Public Works for Dethatched Material Disposal & Yard Waste Collection

 Proper disposal of dethatched lawn material is essential for maintaining compliance with River Forest’s municipal waste management programs and supporting local sustainability goals.
-The Village of River Forest offers seasonal yard waste collection, typically from April through November, with specific collection days and requirements for residents and commercial contractors.
-Accepted materials include dethatched thatch, grass clippings, leaves, and small branches, which must be separated as required by local guidelines.
+The Village of River Forest offers seasonal yard waste collection, typically from April through November, with specific collection days and guidelines for residents and commercial contractors.
+Accepted materials include dethatched thatch, grass clippings, leaves, and small branches, which must be separated as required.
 All yard waste must be placed in biodegradable paper bags—plastic bags are strictly prohibited—or in rigid containers not exceeding 32 gallons.
 Commercial contractors may be subject to additional permit or fee requirements.
 Residents can also utilize the yard waste drop-off site, which operates during posted hours and may require a resident permit or sticker for access.
-For up-to-date collection schedules, accepted materials, and drop-off site information, contact:
+For up-to-date collection schedules, accepted materials, and drop-off site details, contact:

 400 Park Avenue, River Forest, IL 60305